gerrykou/airflow_energy/README.md

 # Readme
-An app to monitor the task of downloading data to files from API using airflow
+An app to monitor the task of downloading data to files from an API using Airflow

 ## Installing / Getting Started